Bread Dad

 • Creating cranberry banana bread muffins is a great way to convert “boring” banana bread into a fun & tasty project for kids.
 For example, you can let them “help” you by pouring/scooping the batter into the muffin trays.

-• Use RIPE bananas for improved taste.
+• Use RIPE bananas for the best flavor.
 Ripe bananas are soft and the exterior peel is usually yellow with small black & brown spots.
-Hard yellow/green(ish) bananas are too starchy and have less banana flavor
+Hard yellow/green(ish) bananas are too starchy and have less banana flavor.
+If you use non-ripe bananas, your banana muffins will be bland & lacking banana flavor.

 • Make sure to use 3 large bananas (not 3 medium bananas).
 Otherwise, the muffins might turn out to be a little dry.